We take a whole lesson to learn about if-statements,

 - Most of the programs you've written so far have event handlers that get triggered when certain events occur.

-- In Lesson 5 we had an if-statement that looked something like this:
+- In Lesson 5 we had an if-statement that started and ended something like this:

 if event:keyCode = event:UP